wilsonify/wilsonify.github.io/content/recipes/QUICK HOMEMADE BBQ SAUCE148.md

 ## Instructions
-In a small saucepan, mix everything together and bring that shit to a simmer over medium heat.
+In a small saucepan, mix everything together and bring that    to a simmer over medium heat.
 Reduce to low heat and simmer for about 10 minutes, stirring every couple minutes, until it thickens up a little.
 Serve warm right away or keep it in the fridge for about a week.
 Pour it on everything.
 YES.
 EVERYTHING.

 ## Modifications
 You can use blackstrap or regular molasses.
 See House Rules.

- Don’t know what this shit is?
+ Don’t know what this    is?

-Blackstrap has way more fucking iron but is also more bitter than the regular stuff.
+Blackstrap has way more  iron but is also more bitter than the regular stuff.
 We use blackstrap, but you do you.
-Either way, this shit will be near the maple syrup at the store.
+Either way, this    will be near the maple syrup at the store.